 Article

-Baker Tilly mailbag: What are post-transaction challenges involving KPIs, talent?
+Baker Tilly mailbag: What are post merger and acquisition challenges involving KPIs, talent?

 At Baker Tilly, we occasionally respond to questions that we hear from clients in the form of a public mailbag.
 In this edition, Baker Tilly principal Jennifer Finger tackles two questions about the first 100 days post-acquisition.